 Take a quick look at Google's search engine results.
 You will see a very large portion of sites in the top 10 have clean and readable URLs like the above example.
 And by a very large portion...
 I mean the vast majority.

-Most site content management systems have search engine friendly URLs built into the site.
+According to a leading London SEO agency, most site content management systems have search engine friendly URLs built into the site.
 It is often a matter of simply enabling the option in your site settings.
 If your site doesn't have search engine friendly URLs, it's time for a friendly chat with your web developer to fix this up.

 2. Internal navigation